n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.segment.md

 # Segment

-The Segment node allows you to automate work in Segment, and integrate Segment with other applications. n8n has built-in support for a wide range of Segment features, including adding users to groups, creating identities, and tracking activities.
+Use the Segment node to automate work in Segment, and integrate Segment with other applications. n8n has built-in support for a wide range of Segment features, including adding users to groups, creating identities, and tracking activities.

 On this page, you'll find a list of operations the Segment node supports and links to more resources.